 We have built five sleeping houses and can comfortably sleep groups of up to 8 people.
 If children are coming then we can fit 10-12.
 Our sleeping houses have beds, two singles have working space and we are in the process of running wifi to all cabins in the close future.

-- Three of the houses have standard double beds
+- Two houses have double beds

-- Three of the houses have single beds
+- Three houses have single beds

 Pack wool.
 Even in the summer.
 Pack for wind and pack for rain.
 And pack a pair of shorts for the sauna.
 Then you have packed perfectly.

 The beds will be ready for you when you arrive, we have towels for you, we have wood for the sauna.

 A breakfast buffet is available between 09:00 and 10:00.
 Simple, fresh, good food to start your day.
 Bread baked daily by your host and a mix of continental, cooked and Scandinavian options.

 During the day you eat as your body tells you.
 The kitchen is stocked with local cheese, meats, fruit and more so you can come in and help yourself to lunch when it suits you.

 Here the evening meal is not just about food; it’s about conversation so we encourage a shared meal, prepared by one of your fellow guests, or you.
 The focus is fresh, local meat or seafood sourced from our rich, blue storehouse of an ocean.
 You’ll be amazed how simple your cravings are when you enjoy fewer choices.